Adam-Baliga/programko/README.md

-Documentation

-Task
+# Constructive solid geometry editor

 My chosen topic was to create a rudamentary 3D modelling software that uses CSG(constructive solid geometry) to create 3D objects.
-CSG is a technique of generating objects by combining prmitive objects/primitives (such as sphere,cuboid, cylinder) using binary operations:  union, intersection, difference.
-These 3D models will then be rendered using raycasting.
+CSG is a technique of generating objects by combining primitive objects/primitives (such as sphere,box, cylinder) using binary operations:  union, intersection, difference.
+These 3D models are then rendered using raymarching.

-Programming part

-1. Contructive solid geometry

-2. Raycasting
+## Features

+- create, manipulate, combine primitives (Currently: box, sphere, cylinder) to create a scene
+- GUI
+- render the scene using raymarching
+- save the rendered scene as a bmp

+###